candidtim/vagrant-appindicator/README.md

 # Usage

-To install Vagrant AppIndicator:
+**Install**:

     $ sudo pip install git+https://github.com/candidtim/vagrant-appindicator.git

-This will install the indicator directly from the source code on GitHub. "master" branch (selected by default by the command above) is guaranteed to have tested and working version.
+**Run**

 To run Vagrant AppIndicator, start it from Unity Dash or Gnome Desktop Menu (whichever desktop you use).

+**Few more details, if you want**

+Install process will install the indicator directly from the source code on GitHub. "master" branch (selected by default by the command above) is guaranteed to have tested and working version.

-Just in case, you can as well run `vgapplet` from command line, or, `nohup vgapplet &`.
+Just in case, you can as well run Vagrant AppIndicator from command line: use `vgapplet` or, `nohup vgapplet &`.

-To uninstall Vagrant AppIndicator and all files accompanying it (just in case):
+To uninstall Vagrant AppIndicator and all files accompanying it:

     $ sudo pip uninstall vagrantappindicator

-Ideally, in future, I would like to distribute it as a Debian package via the PPA, install a .desktop file for it to be discoverable in Unity's application  search, and start it on user log in.
-All this is planned, and related pull requests are more than welcome.

 # Development